foreverfl/docker-translated/docs/manuals/engine/swarm/swarm-tutorial/rolling-update.md

     Endpoint Mode:  vip
     ```

 4. Now you can update the container image for `redis`.
 The swarm manager
     applies the update to nodes according to the `UpdateConfig` policy:

-    ```console
+    ```bash
     $ docker service update --image redis:7.4.1 redis redis
     ```

     The scheduler applies rolling updates as follows by default:

-    * Stop the first task.
+    - Stop the first task.
-    * Schedule update for the stopped task.
+    - Schedule update for the stopped task.
-    * Start the container for the updated task.
+    - Start the container for the updated task.
-    * If the update to a task returns `RUNNING`, wait for the
+    - If the update to a task returns `RUNNING`, wait for the
       specified delay period then start the next task.
-    * If, at any time during the update, a task returns `FAILED`, pause the
+    - If, at any time during the update, a task returns `FAILED`, pause the
       update.

 5. Run `docker service inspect --pretty redis` to see the new image in the
     desired state:

-    ```console
+    ```bash
     $ docker service inspect --pretty redis

     ID:             0u6a4s31ybk7yw2wyvtikmu50